0x6d64/ghpages-tryout/docs/motivation.md

 # Motivation
-Learn more about static web generation and website deployment.
+* Learn more about static web generation and website deployment
+* Explore workflow integration into PyCharm